 November 2013: The GIS Management Institute and the GIS Capability Maturity Model (GISCMM): updates, overviews and implementations.

 Greg Babinski, GISP, King County GIS Center , Seattle, Washington

 October 2013: Expanding Broadband Mapping in Economic Development and Planning Initiatives

 Ashley Hitt, GISP, Connected Nation, Louisville, Kentucky

-Benefits of sponsorship of a URISA Connects webinar include direct marketing of your webinar to the entire URISA Membership and beyond.
-As well, URISA will promote your workshops online, in the URISA Digest (seen by how many people?) and in other online publications.
+Benefits of sponsorship of a URISA Connect webinar include direct marketing of your webinar to the entire URISA Membership and beyond.
+As well, URISA will promote your workshops online, in the URISA Digest and in other online publications.
 As an added benefit, your webinar will be hosted by URISA, for future viewing for 12 months following the webinar.

 Working directly with you and your team, URISA staff will ensure a professionally presented online experience.

 Understanding that marketing is a valuable component to your business, and that the costs of marketing is ever increasing, the need to get your message to as many people with the best return on investment, the URISA Connects sponsored webinar series will help to attain these goals.